 Uncertainty in today’s RFP

 The unspoken truth of today’s trucking industry is that contracts for primary business are essentially non-binding.
-Today, shippers put all their eligible transportation network lanes based on their current forecast into an RFP.
+Today, shippers put all their eligible transportation network lanes based on their current forecast into a freight RFP.
 In an effort to win over the shipper, carriers will overwhelmingly respond with bids for more lanes then they truly can accommodate.
 So, the perception in the eyes of the shipper is the carrier can cover the majority of their business.
 The reality is there are desirable lanes (e.g. highly trafficked, abundant supply) and less desirable (e.g. less trafficked, limited backhauls) lanes.
 For the latter, carriers will often times simply not accept the original bids put forth in their response, despite providing a bid on file for their primary business.
 This in turn fuels the spot market which can drive up costs to the shipper, especially when the market tightens during a peak season or due to other factors (e.g. weather, regulatory).

 In an attempt to address this lack of commitment, shippers will include tender acceptance benchmarks within their contracts – typically ranging from 85% to 95%.
 Right out of the gate, shippers are essentially earmarking 5% to 15% of their business to secondary markets and unpredictable costs (and that’s during a good cycle.
 In much tougher markets, the tender rejection rates can increase to 25-30% or even higher).
 The threat of future business is the sole leverage shippers have in admonishing carriers that back out of their lane commitments.
 However, this impact is limited as these tend to be lanes with limited supply.